-The first and most important step is establishing the reason behind the employee's absence.
-This relates to not only the most recent occurrence of absenteeism but also the pattern of absenteeism that has become apparent.
-The employee should be shown evidence to outline the number of days that they have been absent and they should be asked if there is any underlying cause.
+The first and most important step is establishing the reasons behind the employee's absence.
+This is for not just the most recent instance of absenteeism but the overall pattern.
+The employee should be shown evidence to outline the number of days that they have been absent, and they should be asked if there is any underlying cause.

 It is important that employers are careful initiating any processes.
 Caution is strongly advised because employees should not be punished for being sick.
-The employer should carefully consider the individual circumstances before beginning such a process, taking into account the employee past behaviours, work record, length of service, and the organisational culture.
+The employer should carefully consider the individual circumstances before beginning such a process, taking into account the employee's past behaviours, work record, length of service, and the organisational culture.

 The reasons provided, if any, will determine the process to follow going forward.
-These processes are outlined below however the information provided is intended to serve as a guide and the process may vary depending on the individual circumstances.
+These processes are outlined below, but the information is only intended to serve as a guide.
+The process in practice may vary depending on the individual circumstances.

-Medical Intermittent Absenteeism:
+Medical Intermittent Absenteeism

 An employee's absenteeism due to intermittent medical problems, whether the medical issues are related or not, should be approached from an incapacity perspective.

-The main inquiry should be based on what is the present prognosis and what is the future prognosis.
+The main questions are of the present and future prognosis.
 Employers should ask for evidence from the medical professional that the employee has been seeing, as to how the medical issue will impact on the employee's employment going forward.

 Once evidence has been obtained, it will become apparent whether the level of absenteeism will continue, reduce, or stop.
-If the evidence received indicates that the medical issue is likely to cause on-going, if not indefinite, intermittent absenteeism, the ultimate question for the employer to consider is whether the absenteeism can be accommodated.
+If the evidence received indicates that the medical issue is likely to cause ongoing or indefinite intermittent absenteeism, the ultimate question for the employer is whether it can accommodate the absenteeism.